mlpack/mlpack/doc/user/methods/decision_tree.md

 ### Training

-If training is not done as part of the constructor call, it can be done with the `Train()` member function, which has several overloads.
+If training is not done as part of the constructor call, it can be done with one of the versions of the `Train()` member function.
+For an instance of `DecisionTree` named `tree`, the following functions for training are available:

  * `tree.Train(data, labels, numClasses)`
  * `tree.Train(data, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`